OldRacingCars.com

 F2-7-64

-Bought by John Coombes and raced by Graham Hill for John Coombs Racing in F2 in 1964.
+Bought by John Coombs and raced by Graham Hill for John Coombs Racing in F2 in 1964.
 It was then acquired by Charles Lucas Racing and converted to F3 specification for Lucas himself and then for Peter Gethin later in the season.
 Almost certainly the 1964 F3 car raced by Mike Knight in 1966 as part of the École Pilotage Winfield team (also driven by Robs Lamplough and Tico Martini) but had returned to England by October when it was shared by Alex Trotter and Louis Parsons over the next 12 months.
 P&M advertised this car for sale in Autosport 17 Nov 1967.

 Driven by: Graham Hill, Charles Lucas, Peter Gethin, Robs Lamplough, Michael Knight, Tico Martini, Alex Trotter and Louis Parsons.
 First race: Reims, 5 Jul 1964.
 Total of 48 recorded races.